tezc/hazelcast-simulator/README.md

 ## Clients

-The following script demonstrates a basic usage of letting a test run using five clients:
+The following script demonstrates a basic usage of letting a test run using five clients:"

 ```
 coordinator-remote worker-start --count 1